Isaia Răcăciuni

-Isaia or Isaiia Răcăciuni (born Isaia Nacht; 21 September 1900 – 17 June 1976) was a Romanian writer and editor.
+Isaia or Isaiia Răcăciuni (also Răcăciun or Răcăciune, born Isaia Nacht; 21 September 1900 – 17 June 1976) was a Romanian writer and editor.
 A member of the local Jewish community, he always craved assimilation, a longing that informed part of his literary output.
 His works were also tinged by expressionism, a stylistic affiliation that began when he was an adolescent.
 Immediately after World War I, Răcăciuni found steady employment at various publishing houses and book-distribution centers; he began networking with some of the major figures in Romanian literature, Christian as well as Jewish, all the while consolidating his own reputation as a translator from German, English, French, and Russian.
 His first published work of expressionist drama, Trei cruci, was warmly received by contemporary critics, though not performed in theaters.
 He was employed as a critic and promoter at various newspapers, beginning with Clipa, and debuted as a screenwriter in the silent era, initially by adapting Ronetti Roman's Manasse (1925).
 His career in publishing took off during the 1930s, when he seconded Alexandru Rosetti—first at Editura Cultura Națională, then at the Royal Foundations.

 Răcăciuni toned down his expressionism with the 1931 drama, Poste-restante, which was disliked by the public and resulted in a conflict between the author and his director, Victor Ion Popa.
 He experienced more success, but also sparked controversy, with the 1934 novel Mâl, depicting promiscuous youths.
 Months later, the rise of a far-right movement which espoused antisemitism left Răcăciuni and his actor brother, Nicolae Stroe, exposed to persecution.
 His plays were taken out of production; his attempt to return as a screenwriter, alongside the fascist sympathizer N. Porsenna, ended with further negative exposure of his Jewishness.
-Răcăciuni and Stroe boith accepted full-on segregation under the "National Legionary State", when they participated in creating an all-Jewish theater, The Barașeum.
+Răcăciuni and Stroe both accepted full-on segregation under the "National Legionary State", when they participated in creating an all-Jewish theater, The Barașeum.
 The subsequent "Legionary rebellion", which also included a round-up of Jews, inspired Răcăciuni to write a work of closet drama.
 As Ion Antonescu inaugurated his one-man regime, maintaining and enhancing the persecution of Jews, Răcăciuni was designated as a hostage of the Romanian state.
 He remained somewhat active in the press, including as a pseudonymous contributor to nominally fascist newspapers; in 1943, The Barașeum hosted him with a boulevardier play that endured as his best-received.